outlearn-content/angular/modules/controller.md

 The most common way to keep Controllers slim is by encapsulating work that doesn't belong to controllers into services and then using these services in Controllers via dependency injection.
-This is discussed in the Dependency Injection {@link services Services} sections of this guide.
+This is discussed in the Dependency Injection Services sections of this guide.